 We thought we would take the opportunity to introduce ourselves, our principles and our training style with some informational posts.

-Secondly, we are going to look at our training goals and WHAT it is that we would like to achieve...
+Firstly, let's look at our training goals and WHAT it is that we would like to achieve...

 - we want our horses to be RELAXED.
-By this we mostly mean comfortable in what they are doing and not in a heightened state of alert.
+By this we mostly mean comfortable in what they are doing and not in a heightened state.
 When the horse is 'relaxed' they are in a good head space for learning, the associations they have with the task being performed will also be positive if connected to positive feelings, this promotes the likelihood of the horse to want to replicate the task.

 - our horses should be AWARE, we do not want to shut our horses down or 'desensitise' them into a submissive and closed state.
 It is possible for our horses to be awake and aware, to acknowledge pressure and utilise conditioned or taught coping mechanisms or responses to disperse or redirect anxiety and tension.
 This means that our horses do not have to fear pressure or new challenges, allows them to think and be proactively involved in the partnership as opposed to simply following orders.